dramforever/urvirt/doc/how-it-works.md

 On every further execution of `sfence.vma`, switching between S and U modes, and writing `satp`, we unmap everything again to start afresh.
 Effectively, we're using the Linux memory management system calls as a TLB.

+For example, suppose we have a load instruction `ld a1, 0(a0)`, from a certain virtual address, `va` that should correspond to RAM.
+It has the appropriate permissions.
+Since the previous `sfence.vma`, this page has not yet been accessed.

+- The `ld a1, 0(a0)` instruction is issued.
+- The hardware looks in the page table set up by Linux.
+There's no corresponding entry and a page fault is raised.
+- Linux handles it and raises a `SIGSEGV` to the process.
+- The signal handler catches this and gets from the `si_addr` field from `siginfo_t`.
+- URVirt itself stores the guest's `satp`, so it knows where the guest OS's page table is.
+It looks through the guest's page table from emulated RAM (`RAM_FD`) to find the corresponding (emulated) physical address.
+- The leaf PTE shows that the (emulated) physical address is in the RAM region, with `offset` having `pa = RAM_BASE + offset`.
+- URVirt uses `mmap` to map the 4K-aligned region containing `offset` in `RAM_FD` to the 4K-aligned region containing VA
+- Linux sees that `RAM_FD` is backed by RAM and modifies the 'real' page table to contain the entry from the page containing `va` to the (real) physical address of `RAM_FD` in physical RAM and returns from the system call sucessfully.
+- URVirt returns from the signal handler back to the `ld` instruction.
+- The `ld a1, 0(a0)` instruction is issued (again).
+- The hardware looks in the page table set up by Linux and finds the entry just inserted.
+- The doubleword is loaded from physical memory.
+- Execution of the guest OS proceeds normally.

+The next access to the same page is much faster?

+- The load instruction is issued.
+- The hardware looks in the page table set up by Linux and finds the entry inserted while first accessing this page.
+- The doubleword is loaded from physical memory.
+- Execution of the guest OS proceeds normally.

 ## Emulated block devices